COVID-19 Web Resources

 All personnel wishing to access Fort Drum must adhere to COVID-19 security and medical screening requirements.

-- Personnel possessing a valid Uniformed Services Identification Card (USID) or Federal Personal Identity Verification (PIV) Card or a Fort Drum local access badge are granted access provided they have not traveled outside the 350-mile area or traveled to one of the off-limits areas.
+Personnel possessing a valid Uniformed Services Identification Card (USID) or Federal Personal Identity Verification (PIV) Card or a Fort Drum local access badge are granted access provided they have not traveled outside the local travel area or to one of the off-limits areas.

-- Family and friends of active-duty service member must have sponsorship and an exception from an O-5 or higher in their possession.
+Family and friends of an active-duty service member must have sponsorship and an exception from an O-5 or higher in their possession.

-- Service members who have traveled to or are coming from any location outside the 350-mile local travel area or one of the off-limits areas, and has not quarantined for 14 days, must possess a valid DA-31 allowing travel outside the local travel area or an approved exception to policy to obtain access to the installation.
+Service members who have traveled to or are coming from any location outside the local travel area or one of the off-limits areas, and have not conducted a restriction of movement for 14 days, must possess a valid DA-31 allowing travel outside the local travel area or an approved exception to policy to obtain access to the installation.

 Retirees and beneficiaries must go through medical screening before entering post.

 Contractors and other service providers should seek clarification for Fort Drum access from their supervisors.

 Delivery drivers who were not vetted for access before the pandemic will be directed to the Visitor Control Center at the Cerjan Gate.
 There they will need to submit to background check and show proof of their delivery requirement.
 If all is in order, they will be allowed access to make the delivery.
 If the delivery driver does not pass the background check, customers will need to pick up their anticipated delivery at the VCC.

 Taxi, Uber and Lyft drivers who were vetted to operate on Fort Drum are allowed to bring DoD ID card and local access badge holders onto post for drop-off purposes only.
 After dropping off the fare, they must immediately leave post and are not allowed to pick up additional fares while on post.
 Individuals looking to use these services to get onto post should ask their drivers if they have approved access to the installation before accepting the ride and incurring a fee.